BogdanDIA/tesla-ble/README.md

 ## **Install and Run**

-0. When built and installed, the **vehicle-command** package will provide a set of executable commands placed by default in a $home/go/bin directory.
+<b>1.</b> When built and installed, the **vehicle-command** package will provide a set of executable commands placed by default in a $home/go/bin directory.

 All scrips are using **tesla-control** executable found in go/bin/ that is the main entry point to the go package.
 At this point we assume the the **vehicle-command** has been built with the instructions above and **tesla-control** executable exists in /home/id/go/bin/ assuming the user name is "id".

-1. clone https://github.com/BogdanDIA/tesla-ble/ somewhere on the filesystem:
+<b>2.</b> clone https://github.com/BogdanDIA/tesla-ble/ somewhere on the filesystem:
-2. update tesla-ble/tesla-ble.conf with your information:
+<b>3.</b> update tesla-ble/tesla-ble.conf with your information:

 ```
 tesla-ble.conf:

-VIN=YOUR-VIN
+VIN=X1122334455667788                           # car's VIN
-PRIVATE_KEY=private_key.pem
+PRIVATE_KEY=private_key.pem                     # car's private key
+HCI_NUM=1                                       # BT controller number
+BLE_CMD_TIMEOUT=10s                             # tesla-control command timeout
+BLE_CONN_TIMEOUT=20s                            # tesla-control connect timeout
-BIN_PATH=/home/`whoami`/go/bin/ #<-this is where the tesla-control is placed
+BIN_PATH=/home/`whoami`/go/bin/                 # directory where tesla-control is placed
-SCRIPTS_PATH=/home/`whoami`/go/bin/tesla-ble/ #<-this is where the tesla-ble is cloned
+SCRIPTS_PATH=/home/`whoami`/go/bin/tesla-ble/   # directory this is where tesla-ble is cloned
-COMMAND_TIMEOUT=55 <-later addition of timeout
+COMMAND_TIMEOUT=55                              # overall timeout
 ```
-Timeout support has been added so that the commands will be closed after a speciffic timeout.
+Overall timeout support has been added so that the commands will be closed after a speciffic period.
 This is necessary in case long lasting commands are still running while new commands are executed.

-3. run tesla-ble/check-configuration.sh script to see if everything is correctly setup.
+<b>4.</b> run tesla-ble/check-configuration.sh script to see if everything is correctly setup.

-4. run ./charging_get_presence.sh
+<b>5.</b> run ./tesla-ble/charging_get_presence.sh

 When the car is present, it should give an output like the following: